pink-junkjard/hyperfiddle/README.md

 Hyperfiddle models API inter-dependencies as a graph (I need query-X and also query-Y which depends query-Z).
 This graph lets the I/O runtime understand the structure and data flows of the application, which permits interesting optimization opportunities.

-Managed I/O is not the point.
+Managed I/O means, as a web dev, you are no longer concerned with remote data fetching.
+But managed I/O is not the point.
 The point is: *what does managed I/O make possible that wasn't possible before?*

 # Dependency coordinates — Todo